feathers-plus/generator-feathers-plus/docs/database-maintainers.md

      paginate: { default: 10, max: 50 } },
   _isRunningTests: true }
 ```
+The props whose names begin with an underscore are not persisted in feathers-gen-specs.json.

-- `mapping`: List of Feathers services and mappings to GraphQL schemas.
+- `mapping`: A list of Feathers services plus mappings to GraphQL schemas.
 It is built in lib/service-specs-expand.js.
 ```text
 { feathers: